m62624/approx_int/README.md

 - `u8` for the percentage that describes the degree of approximation.
 - `bool` for storing the sign of the number (true if negative).

  **In total, this representation uses 24 bits**.
-The approximate number will typically be smaller than the original, although this may not always be the case (for instance, a value of –88 may return a value of –88).
+The approximate number will generally be smaller than the original, although there are exceptions, especially when working with negative values.
-In most instances (depending on the input bit length, as larger input data such as 128 bits reduced to 24 bits inevitably leads to some duplication), the approximate value will be less, but the reverse may occur, especially with negative values in the range –1 to –65.
-Despite some loss in precision, this method is useful in situations where exact values are not essential.
+ For positive numbers, the approximation usually results in a slightly smaller value, but with negative numbers, the approximation could be either smaller or larger than the original (for example, a value of –88 might approximate to –88 or a slightly different value).

 ```rust
     let big_value: u128 = 8838183818381831838138182391233;